 ProShares, the largest provider of leveraged and inverse

-, is expected to list on the BATS exchange Thursday a
+, today is listing on the BATS exchange a merger-arbitrage ETF that

-The ProShares Merger ETF (BATS:MRGR) will track the S&P
+The ProShares Merger ETF (BATS:MRGR) tracks the S&P Merger

-Merger Arbitrage Index and capture the spread between the stock
+Arbitrage Index and captures the spread between the stock price of

-price of a target company at the time a merger-and-acquisition deal
+a target company at the time a merger-and-acquisition deal is

 according to the fund's prospectus.